Top 6 Active Undefeated Boxers in 2023

 He has already racked up 20 victories (13 of which were TKO/KOs).
 Haney’s first significant title triumph happened in January 2019 after unanimously beating Xolisani Ndongeni for the WBC International Lightweight and WBO Inter-Continental Lightweight Titles.
 Before bagging these titles, he won minor titles such as the WBC Youth World Lightweight Title, IBF USBA Lightweight Title, and IBF North American Lightweight Title.

 Since then, the “Dream” collected eight more wins and four more championships (WBC, IBF, WBO, and WBA Lightweight titles) to become the current king of the 135-pounders.
 Among the other notable names he defeated were Alfredo Santiago, Yuriorkis Gamboa, Jorge Linares, and Joseph Diaz.
-He is fresh off a unanimous decision over Vasiliy Lomachenko in May 2023 to retain all of his lightweight belts.
+He is fresh off a unanimous decision over Regis Prograis in December 2023 to become a two-division world champion.

 Japanese superstar Naoya Inoue, a three-division world champion, represents the undefeated fighters from Asia.
 He made his amateur debut during the 2010 Asian Youth Championship, where he bagged the bronze medal and ended his career in the amateurs with a silver medal during the 2012 Asian Olympic Qualifier in Astana, Kazakhstan.
 The “Monster” also had a short amateur career from 2010 to 2012, appearing only in five major amateur tournaments worldwide and in Asia.